gionikola/gionikola.github.io/research.md

 My results also suggest that output growth is affected quite differently by shocks to community bank lending than those to non-community bank lending.
 Lastly, I find that community banks play a key role in influencing the real output growth of certain sectors of the U.S. economy.

-<ins>**"Computing Temporary Equilibria using Exact Aggregation"**</ins> (with [David Evans](http://econevans.com/))

-<b>Abstract:</b>
-We suggest a new method of approximating temporary equilibria in heterogeneous agent models.
-Our approach offers a significant speedup without a notable drop in accuracy relative to established methods.
-We demonstrate the effectiveness of our procedure by applying it to a model with heterogeneous boundedly rational agents, and comparing its performance to that of alternative methods.

 [<ins>**"Pass-Through Impulse Response Functions"**</ins>](https://gionikola.github.io/cv/ptirfs_nikolaishvili.pdf) [Submitted]

 <b>Abstract:</b>